-Kensium agency is a 300-person team of tech nerds that eat, sleep and breathe commerce every day.
-So, partnering with Kensium means you’ll have access to over a decade of experience and expertise in ecommerce solutions ranging from design to development to support of both front-end and back-end ERP systems.
+Kensium agency is a 300-strong team of tech nerds that eat, sleep and breathe commerce every day.
+So, partnering with Kensium means you’ll have access to over a decade of experience and expertise in Ecommerce solutions ranging from design to development to support of both front-end and back-end ERP systems.

-Like Digital specializes in global luxury, with extensive expertise in fashion, entertainment and hospitality.
+Like Digital specialises in global luxury, with extensive expertise in fashion, entertainment and hospitality.

 LiveArea is a full-service, award-winning global customer experience and commerce agency.

 With over 10 years experience, Thesio Group BV has driven successful projects for top companies and thriving new ventures.
-Having technology in their roots and creativity in their minds, they can help with technical challenges and online growth based on the BigCommerce platform.
+Having technology in its roots and creativity in its minds, they can help with technical challenges and online growth based on the BigCommerce platform.

 Brand Labs is a Certified, Elite BigCommerce partner that designs and builds beautiful websites that convert; provides award-winning custom development; increases qualified traffic through marketing services; and provides digital strategy for high-growth merchants.

-Americaneagle.com, Elite BigCommerce Partner, is an industry leader in website design, development, hosting and digital marketing — essentially a one-stop shop offering a full range of solutions for any organisation looking to succeed in their online endeavors.
+Americaneagle.com, Elite BigCommerce Partner, is an industry leader in website design, development, hosting and digital marketing — essentially a one-stop-shop offering a full range of solutions for any organisation looking to succeed in their online endeavours.